 Most people 1️⃣ Assume several things that are wrong about what Agents do, 2️⃣ Ask for the wrong things, and 3️⃣ Only contact them when it’s too late.
 So in this post, I will cover three topics:

 - Have a contact plan

 About demos: One top agent I know tells people who call NOT to do a demo.
 They offer alternatives.
 When you hear “you must do a demo” it’s not agents saying that, it’s the people who sell demos, or it’s the people who have had agents for years and don’t know a darn thing about what agents want from new talent in the current industry.
 We’ve helped tons of people get a top agent without any demo clips whatsoever.
 It’s not a good use of your money at first.
-Don’t do a demo unless you absolutely have to, and do it inexpensively at first, and contact agents for advice before you’re ready to start a conversation.
+Don’t do a demo for an agent unless you must, do it inexpensively at first, and contact agents for advice before you’re ready to start a conversation.
 For working on a marketplace (Options • Fiverr Tips), you MUST have at least a three clip demo.